2011 census of India: Population

-India is home to many religions such as Hinduism, Islam, Christianity, Buddhism, Sikhism and Jainism, while also being home to several indigenous faiths and tribal religions which have been practiced alongside major religions for centuries.
+India is home to many religions such as Hinduism, Islam, Christianity, Buddhism, Sikhism and Jainism.
+It also is to several indigenous faiths and tribal religions which have been practiced alongside major religions for centuries.
 According to the 2011 census, the total number of households in India is 248.8 million.
 Of which 202.4 million are Hindu, 31.2 million are Muslim, 6.3 million are Christian, 4.1 million are Sikh, and 1.9 million are Jain.
 According to 2011 census, there are around 3.01 million places of worship in India.